Fewer new COVID-19 cases in Minnesota bolster case for plateau

 On Friday, Gov. Tim Walz announced that restrictions designed to slow the spread of COVID-19 would be reduced again this week, with limited resumption of business for indoor restaurants, swimming pools, movie theaters and fitness clubs.
 After being closed for two months, those businesses can reopen to serve 25% of their capacities.

 Churches, hair salons and indoor bars and restaurants can serve up to 50% of their capacities.
-The changes begin Wednesday.
+The changes begin Wednesday; unrelated groups must stay 6 feet apart.

 On Saturday, 473 COVID-19 cases required hospitalization, down from 589 just one week ago.
 Whereas the state reported 263 patients with COVID-19 in intensive care one week ago, the ICU tally on Saturday was down to 206.